infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 	  - Intentionally do not create harmorr injury to the child
 	  - Health worker should provide proper standard of care that avoids the risk of harm
 	  - Make sure the culture is respectful caring sensitive and responsive in a context where a health management is paternalistic process ensure genuine respect for the privacy of the child**
-- For the study in Southern India on morbidity profiles,